 First off, there is an underground pedestrian tunnel to get to the base of the Arc de Triomphe.

 It’s on the Avenue de la Grande Armee side of the circle.
-You can access this tunnel from the Wagram exit of the Metro.
+The Metro’s Wagram exit allows you to access this tunnel.

 There are stairs to get down, so be prepared if you have a stroller.

 Once you are in the tunnel, you will see a line forming.
-This is to pay to go to the top of the Arc de Triomphe.
+This line is for the entry fee to go to the top of the arc.

-We bought our tickets and then headed up more stairs to get to the base of the Arc de Triomphe.
+We bought our tickets and headed up more stairs to get to the base.

 My husband parked our stroller in the designated area near security.
-We went through security and they told my husband that his camera bag was okay to bring up.
+We went through security, and they told my husband his camera bag was okay to bring up.
 That meant we just left the empty stroller.

-When we got through security, the ticket taker saw that I had a baby and told me to wait for the lift.
-We waited for awhile in that area until an employee invited us to head to the elevator on the other side.
+When we got through security, the ticket taker saw I had a baby and told me to wait for the lift.
+We waited for a while in that area until an employee invited us to head to the elevator on the other side.

-The elevator ride was surprisingly quick and brought us to Attic Room.
-This area housed the gift shop as well as a video and displays of the Arc de Triomphe.
+The elevator ride was surprisingly quick and brought us to the Attic Room.
+This area housed the gift shop, a video, and displays of the famous arc.

 Next, we climbed the 46 steps to get up to the Terrace.

-But, we had to encourage our 3 year old to climb as quickly as he could so we wouldn’t hold up other visitors.
+But, we had to encourage our 3-year-old to climb as quickly as possible so we wouldn’t hold up other visitors.

 As we walked out onto the Terrace, we were in awe.
 Not only is there an incredible view of the Champs Elysées, but you can also see the Eiffel Tower.
 The whole Terrace felt very safe to me.

-We let our 3 year old explore a bit.
-He even climbed up on the protected ledge they had so he could see a bit better.
+We let our 3-year-old explore a bit.
+He even climbed up on their protected ledge so he could see a bit better.

 [irp posts=”3187″ name=”What to Do in Paris in 3 Days with a Baby and Toddler: Tips + Itinerary”]

-The Terrace was very well contained and there were lots of places to sit down.
-There were also telescopes available, which was a hit with our preschooler.
+The Terrace was very well-contained, and there were many places to sit down.
+There were also telescopes available, which was a hit with our preschoolers.

 Our baby napped the whole time we were up there.

-I put a red beret on our baby thinking it would be cute for photos.
-We ended up using it to keep his head warm in the chilly wind.
+I put a red beret on our baby, thinking it would be cute for photos.
+We used it to keep his head warm in the chilly wind.

-One of my favorite things we did on the Terrace, was take a selfie.
+One of my favorite things we did on the Terrace was taking a selfie.
 I know that sounds super cliche, but they have a raised platform that is especially for taking selfies.
 It’s set up so the background is the Eiffel Tower.

 I feel like this is the ultimate travel selfie spot in Paris.